MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ns-d3d12-d3d12_root_parameter1.md

-### -field ShaderVisibility
+### -field DescriptorTable

-            A <a href="https://msdn.microsoft.com/1D66344A-110E-4190-BC00-9F88F1A3F8FB">D3D12_SHADER_VISIBILITY</a>-typed value that  specifies the shaders that can access the contents of the root signature slot.
+              A <a href="https://msdn.microsoft.com/1D9D1846-2BE2-4B88-8D23-5A27173918DD">D3D12_ROOT_DESCRIPTOR_TABLE1</a> structure that describes the layout of a descriptor table as a collection of descriptor ranges that appear one after the other in a descriptor heap.

-#### - Constants
+### -field Constants

               A <a href="https://msdn.microsoft.com/B6630700-4F01-4D91-A8FF-3E9CB6505F51">D3D12_ROOT_CONSTANTS</a> structure that describes constants inline in the root signature that appear in shaders as one constant buffer.

-#### - Descriptor
+### -field Descriptor

               A <a href="https://msdn.microsoft.com/55627E99-6EED-442F-93B8-D869F0B4EAF4">D3D12_ROOT_DESCRIPTOR1</a> structure that describes descriptors inline in the root signature that appear in shaders.

-#### - DescriptorTable
+### -field ShaderVisibility

-              A <a href="https://msdn.microsoft.com/1D9D1846-2BE2-4B88-8D23-5A27173918DD">D3D12_ROOT_DESCRIPTOR_TABLE1</a> structure that describes the layout of a descriptor table as a collection of descriptor ranges that appear one after the other in a descriptor heap.
+            A <a href="https://msdn.microsoft.com/1D66344A-110E-4190-BC00-9F88F1A3F8FB">D3D12_SHADER_VISIBILITY</a>-typed value that  specifies the shaders that can access the contents of the root signature slot.

 ## -remarks